Last updated: Apr 27, 2018

 - Simplify mixed precision API with initial example model and guide.

 - Finalize TensorRT API and move to core.

 - CUDA 9.2 and NCCL 2.x default in TensorFlow builds.

 - Remove support for CUDA less than 8.x and cuDNN less than 6.x.

 - Int8 support for SkyLake via MKL

 - Dynamic loading of SIMD-optimized kernels

-- Updated documentation, tutorials and Getting Started guides on all features and APIs
+- Update documentation, tutorials and Getting Started guides on all features and APIs